-Lately I was reminded of a Carol’s new-born grandchild and felt that I could share my articles on caring for babies.
+Lately, I was reminded of Carol’s new-born grandchild and felt that I could share my articles on caring for babies.
 Carol with her blog Writeful Mind is a very social blogger who connects bloggers in the Facebook Café blog and is busy helping people who have suffered from abuse.

 I have stored up knowledge on this subject for many years, and it was the main aim for this blog when I started.
 The blog has developed in other directions as my readers are mostly people with grown-up children.

 When I meet babies on my way, I always get inspired to express some helpful things to make life with a new baby go smooth.
 The more you understand a baby’s stage of development the more you can’t match his or her needs and the calmer life you get yourself.

 If at all possible I recommend breastfeeding a baby.
 It’s not always easy.
 It has to be learnt through practice.
 It’s an investment but worth it.
 You bond more comfortable with the child and give the baby the just right nutrition together with the skin-to-skin contact.
 The first milk is rich in antibodies, and the human milk helps the baby to grow in the right tempo, helps prevent infections and many inherited diseases.